 Test scores are not irrelevant

 We can also visualize this by plotting each row of the above matrix as a line.
-This shows how graduation rates change for a fixed GPA score as the ACT score is changed.
+This shows how graduation rates change with ACT score for each fixed GPA.

 Test scores are highly predictive

-The full dataset isn’t available, but since we have the number of students in each ACT / GPA bin above, we can create a “pseudo” dataset, with a small loss of precision in the GPA and ACT score for each student.
+The full dataset isn’t available, but since we have the number of students in each ACT / GPA bin above, we can create a “pseudo” dataset, with just a small loss of precision.
 I did this, and then fit models to predict if a student would graduate using GPA alone, ACT alone, or with both together.
 (The model is cubic spline regression on top of a quantile transformation.)

-To measure how good these fits are, I used cross-validation, repeatedly holding out 20% of the data, fitting a model like above to the other 80%, and then predicting if each student will graduate.
+To measure how good these fits are, I used cross-validation—I repeatedly held out 20% of the data, fit one of the above models to the other 80%, and then measured how well the model predicted graduation for the students in the held-out data.
 You can measure how accurate the predictions are, either as a simple error rate (1-accuracy) or as a Brier score.
-I also compare to a model using no features, which just predicts the base rate for everyone.
+I also compare to a model using no features at all, which just predicts the base rate for everyone.

 It’s true that GPA does a bit better than the ACT.
-But if you care about that difference, you should care even more about the difference between (GPA only) and (GPA plus ACT).
-It’s not coherent to simultaneously claim that the GPA is better than the ACT and also that the ACT doesn’t add value to the GPA.
+But note that the difference between the 3rd and 4th lines above is larger than the difference between the 2nd and 3rd lines.
+If you care about the difference in accuracy between GPA and ACT, then you should care even more about the difference between (GPA only) and (GPA plus ACT).
+It’s incoherent to simultaneously claim that the GPA is better than the ACT and also that the ACT doesn’t add value.

 I repeated this same calculation with other predictors: logistic regression, decision trees, and random forests.
 The numbers barely changed at all.

-Here’s logistic regression with almost regularization: (These don’t look perfectly linear because of the quantile transform.)
+Here’s logistic regression with almost no regularization: (These don’t look perfectly linear because of the quantile transform.)

 Here’s trees, grown to maintain at least 10 data in each leaf.